varsha-kotegar/varsha-kotegar/README.md

 # Hi 👋, I'm Varsha

-### AI enthusiast with a passion for problem-solving
 <!--
 - 🔭 I’m currently working on **[Your Project Name]**
 - 🌱 I’m currently learning **Machine Learning, Cybersecurity, and Backend Development**